top of page

 Natural Found Object Collab.

-Students went on an excursion to collect natural things that had fallen from trees or washed up on shores (plants that were not alive).
-They organized and glued their pieces onto a canvas and painted them using color and pattern.
-After all projects were finished, we brought them together on a black backboard and hung it permanently in our school hallway!
+Students embarked on an excursion to collect natural materials that had fallen from trees or washed ashore—only using items that were no longer alive.
+They organized and glued their findings onto a canvas, enhancing their creations with color and patterns.
+Once all the projects were completed, we assembled them on a black blackboard and permanently displayed the collection in our school hallway!

 05